6.4 Trauma informed organisational change and support

 - More democratic environments at all levels of an organisation.

 Through the implementation of trauma informed practices, staff members engage in prolonged dialogue that serves to surface the major strengths, vulnerabilities and conflicts within organisations.
-By looking at share assumptions, goals and existing practices, staff members from various levels of the organization are required to share in an analysis of their own structure and functioning, often asking themselves and each other provocative questions that have never been overtly surfaced before.
+By looking at shared assumptions, goals and existing practices, staff members from various levels of the organization are required to share in an analysis of their own structure and functioning, often asking themselves and each other provocative questions that have never been overtly surfaced before.
 The emphasis on the development of more democratic, participatory processes is critical because these are the processes most likely to lend themselves to the solution of very complex problems while improving staff morale, providing checks and balances to abuses of power and opening up the community to new sources of information.

 Leadership in trauma informed practice

 Implementing trauma informed practice begins with the development of a core team that represents participation from every level of the organisation to ensure that every voice is heard.
 It is vital that all key organisational leaders become actively involved in the process of change and participate in this core team.
 Experience has that courageous leadership is always the key to systemic change and without it, substantial change is unlikely to occur.
-This change process is frightening for people in leadership positions and they rightfully perceive significant risk in opening themselves up to criticism, in leveling hierarchies and sharing legitimate power.
+This change process is frightening for people in leadership positions and they rightfully perceive significant risk in opening themselves up to criticism, in levelling hierarchies and sharing legitimate power.
 The gains are substantial, but a leader only finds that out after learning how to tolerate the anxiety and uncertainty that inevitably accompanies real change.
-Since few of us have much real-life experience with operating within democratic systems, learning how to be an effective democratic leader necessitates a share and often steep learning curve.
+Since few of us have much real-life experience with operating within democratic systems, learning how to be an effective democratic leader necessitates a shared and often steep learning curve.

 The responsibility of the core team will be to actively represent and communicate with their constituency and to become trainers for the entire organisation.
 The care team will work out team guidelines and expectations of involvement for individual team members as well as a meeting schedule.
 The core team will also need to decide on safety rules for the constructive operation of the team itself.
 Ultimately the core team will be responsible for the development and implementation of a curriculum aimed at including the entire organisation in the change process.
 The ultimate goal is to maximise the sharing of information that is so vital to healthy trauma informed organisations.